saeyslab/nichenetr/vignettes/ligand_activity_geneset.md

 ![](ligand_activity_geneset_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->

-### Follow-up analyses
+## Other follow-up analyses:

-As follow-up analysis, you can infer possible signaling paths between ligands and targets of interest.
+As another follow-up analysis, you can infer possible signaling paths between ligands and targets of interest.
 You can read how to do this in the following vignette [Inferring ligand-to-target signaling paths](ligand_target_signaling_path.md):`vignette("ligand_target_signaling_path", package="nichenetr")`.